marklogic-community/grove-node/README.markdown

-# ML-UI-Resources (MUIR) Node Server
+# Grove Node.js Middle-tier

-This contains the Node implementation of a ML-UI-Resources (MUIR) middle-tier.
+This contains the Node.js implementation of a Grove Middle-Tier.
 It is currently the default middle-tier for that project.

 ## Running